nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Command executed: `delete`

-Expected Output in the Command Output Box: Invalid command format!
+Expected Output in the Command Response Box: Invalid command format!
 `delete`: Deletes the person identified by the index number used in the displayed person list.

 #### **_Scenario 4_**